guilhermesimoes/guilhermesimoes.github.io/_posts/2020-09-14-writing-good-test-descriptions-js.md

   path:   /assets/images/watch-underwater.png
   alt:    "Drawing of a watch underwater, surrounded by fish."
 hidden:   true
-tags:
+tags: [Testing, Code Quality, JavaScript]
-  - Testing
-  - Code Quality
-  - JavaScript
 ---

 Anyone can write a decent test description.
 But by paying attention to this little detail you can write _great_ test descriptions: